-- Chemical lab

-- Air quality lab
+- Biological lab

 - Hydro lab

 - Chemical engineering lab

-- Heavy and light structure lab
+- Analytical lab

-- Geotechnic lab
+- Geo-environmental lab

-- Concrete and material lab
+- Air pollution lab

 The school is embarking into consultation and laboratory services to the industries.
 To fulfil the industrial requirements, several of our testing and analysis facilities are accredited with SAMM MS ISO/IEC 17025 which was granted by the Department of Standard Malaysia (DSM) (Skim Akreditasi Makmal Malaysia, SAMM 581).
 The scope of accreditation covering the area of: